 Adding a delivery service to your restaurant is a great way to serve your customers better.
 Piggybacking on existing businesses, improves the volume of orders and thereby gains more visibility.
 Planning works a great deal in setting up your business and making in unique.
 To stand out you need to differentiate your business and thats fundamental.
 Many of the restaurant delivery services currently operating are local arms of national brands.
 As far as developing a competitive online presence, this landscape could put you at a disadvantage, but it may work to your advantage if you plan to serve a niche local market by building relationships.

 1. Adopting the Latest Technology

-If you’re not tech savvy, hire someone to design your platforms but take a proactive, hands-on approach in developing the content, navigating and in the overall feel of the site.
+If you’re not tech-savvy, hire someone to set up the script your platforms but take a proactive, hands-on approach in developing the content, navigating, and in the overall feel of the site.
 A programmer or designer can help you turn your vision into a reality, but the vision should be your own.

 2. Finding Restaurant Partners

 As a smaller player, your restaurant delivery service will be easier to market if it has a clear theme.
 You may choose to provide food from restaurants in a specific neighborhood for customers who live that same neighborhood or you might focus on healthier eating options.
 Whichever target market you choose, narrowing your offerings will make it easier to find the right customers – the customers who will continue to order time after time.